Quick! Eat me, I’m melting! A fun bikkie treat for kids, these melting snow man biscuits are almost too cute to eat. Almost ..!

 - Place the trays in the fridge (or freezer) for 10 minutes – if the dough goes into the oven cold it will help the biscuits keep their nice round shape.
 Bake for around 10 minutes until edges just begin to turn gold – you really need to keep an eye on them, so no walking away from the kitchen!
 Cool on the tray for five minutes before transferring to a cooling rack to cool completely.

-- Take a small amount of the icing (around 1/3 of a cup) and colour it black.
+- To decorate: Take a small amount of the icing (around 1/3 of a cup) and colour it black.
 Fit a piping bag with the tip and fill with black icing.

 - Using a skewer, dab a dot of white icing on each marshmallow and stick a sprinkle nose in place.
 Pipe two dots of black icing above the nose for eyes.